More than a texture patch? (Part 1)

 First of all, a game world in a computer consists of faces in space, which are described by their vertices and edges.
 These are usually triangles (tris) or quadrilaterals (quads).
-By skillfully arranging surfaces, three-dimensional figures (meshes) can be modeled, this process is therefore called 3D modeling.
+By artistically arranging surfaces, three-dimensional figures (meshes) can be modeled, this process is therefore called 3D modeling.
 Let's take this simple cube as an example:

 Since plain figures are not particularly exciting, the 3D artist covers them with an image, which is called a texture and was crafted by a 2D artist beforehand.
 The texture shown, by the way, is the default texture of Gothic, which is used as a substitute if the assigned texture cannot be found for some reason.
 If we as developers do our job well, you never get to see it as a player.

 In the computer, images are described almost always by raster graphics.
 The image consists of numerous small parts, like a mosaic, which are called pixels.
 Nowadays, the technology is so advanced that individual pixels can no longer be recognized with the naked eye at a normal viewing distance, but the computer can uniquely address them.
 The following example shows a highly magnified section in which the individual pixels are easily recognizable.